What's in the Virgin Media TV basic package?

 To find shows on catch-up, press 'home' on your remote and choose 'catch up' from the menu.
 These programmes aren’t stored on the TV 360 so you’ll need to be connected to the internet to watch them.

 Ways the Virgin TV 360 box makes life easier

 The TV 360 offers lots of extra features to make your life easier.
 The search facility is easy to use, enabling you to find shows on catch-up or those you’ve saved.
-You can also customise your channel guide just to include your favourites (no reality channels for me, please).
+You can also customise your channel guide just to include your favourites.

 The 'clear' button allows you to delete anything from a single show to a whole folder; and if you delete things by mistake, the 'undelete' feature enables you to rescue them.

 Parental controls can stop younger family members viewing inappropriate content – just don’t forget your PIN or you can’t watch it either.
 Your PIN is also needed to purchase on-demand content.